 Service Area: CPS Region 3b (Erath, Hood, Johnson, Palo Pinto, Parker, Somervell and Tarrant counties) and the following Region 3 counties: Dallas, Denton, Ellis and Navarro

 Funding Partner: Texas Department of Family and Protective Services

-This locally administered national program is designed to provide immediate help and safety to young people, under the age of 18 years, who are experiencing a crisis.
+This locally administered national program is designed to provide immediate help and safety to young people under the age of 18 years who are experiencing a crisis.
 Safe Place sites are developed in partnership with business and community locations that are easily accessible to youth.
 Locally, this critical community safety net makes it possible for youth to get help fast at locations displaying the distinctive yellow and black Safe Place sign.
-ACH provides response to youth at Safe Place locations.
+ACH provides a response to youth at Safe Place locations.

 Service Area: Tarrant County